Skip to main content

 Here's what surprises people: a 750 score with a recent 60-day late payment can be worse than a 680 score with a clean payment history.
 Lenders want to see that you pay your obligations on time, consistently.

-The fix takes time, which is why credit repair needs to start months before you plan to apply.
-Pay down revolving balances to below 30% of limits.
-Resolve any collections.
-If you have a tax lien, get on a payment plan with the IRS and bring documentation showing you're current on that plan.
+The fix takes time, which is why credit repair typically needs to start months before applying.
+Common steps include paying down revolving balances to below 30% of limits, resolving any collections, and addressing tax liens.
+If there's an active tax lien, getting on a payment plan with the IRS and documenting compliance can help.

-And if you have a partner with better credit, make sure the ownership structure reflects who is actually guaranteeing the loan.
+And if you have a partner with better credit, it's worth ensuring the ownership structure reflects who is actually guaranteeing the loan.
 I've seen deals where restructuring ownership from 50/50 to 51/49 changed which partner was the primary guarantor, and that made the difference.

 5. Wrong Lender for Your Situation